linode/docs/docs/applications/configuration-management/Using-Laravel-Forge-with-Linode.md

 - Project Type: This is the type of of project you are using, If you are building regular php, you can choose : ` General PHP / Laravel`. ( the other option available are : General PHP / Laravel, Static, HTML, Symfony, Symfony (Dev).
 - Web Directory: This is where you public files will be served from.

-With the above, you can enter your domain name and click `ADD SITE`
+3. Submit the form by clicking `ADD SITE`.

+{: .note}
+>
+> By default, a default site is created for you, so if you don’t want to add a domain name now, you can visit your public IP which is linked to the Default site created.

 ## Adding our repository and auto-deployment

-Click on your active servers then under the active site, choose the domain name you added.
-If you are just testing out, then click on the `Default`
+1. Click on your active servers then under the active site, choose the domain name you added.
+If you are just testing out, then click on the `Default`.

 [![Linode API](/docs/assets/configuration-management/adding_repository.gif)](/docs/assets/configuration-management/adding_repository.gif)

-Then click on Apps on the left hand side and then select your `Git Repository`
+2. Click on Apps on the left hand side and then select your `Git Repository`.

 [![Linode API](/docs/assets/configuration-management/adding_git_repository.png)](/docs/assets/configuration-management/adding_git_repository.png)

-Fill in the repository field with your username and repository then select the branch you want to use.
+3. Fill in the repository field with your username and repository then select the branch you want to use.
 Now, click on INSTALL REPOSITORY.
 Take a closer look how the `Repository` Field is inserted which is  gitlab_username/repository_name_without_.git`.

 eg: